gouniverse/entitystore/README.md

 - Attributes can store any type of data - strings, integers, floating point numbers, any intefaces
 - Uses GORM to provide database drivers (SQLite, MySQL, etc)
 - 99% of required storage functionality provided out of the box
-- SQL available for more sophisticated cases - reporting, diagrams, etc.
+- Full SQL available for more sophisticated cases - reporting, diagrams, etc.

 ## Installation
 ```